Let's answer all your questions about having your wisdom teeth removed. This article will cover the following:

 People have different reactions to the medication used.
 I was able to walk out of there under my own power and fairly sober.
 The guy who was leaving right before I went in was leaning on his mom and acting like a very happy drunk.
 When my sister tried to eat something after her wisdom tooth surgery, she ended up being nauseous.

-I learned later that the anesthetic can make some people nauseous.
+I learned later that the anesthetic makes some people nauseous.
 I thought it had been the blood that was left in her mouth.
 So I made sure I got the blood out of my mouth before I ate something.
-You have to be careful and not really rinse, so you don't remove the blood clot from the socket.
+You have to be careful and not really rinse so you don't remove the blood clot from the socket.
 I just put some water in my mouth and wiped off my tongue with a paper towel.

 Healing Time Differences